Welcome

 Research Areas

-Machine Learning
+Machine Learning and Deep Learning

 This line of research aims to advance the state-of-the-art of machine learning themes, a subfield of Artificial Intelligence that studies techniques to give the computer the ability to learn from examples using induction and employ the learned knowledge on new examples.
 Considering different real-world applications, data, and types of learning, including supervised, unsupervised, and semi-supervised learning, our research group focuses on classification, clustering, association, and regressions tasks.
 Among the studied themes, the following stand out: generation, selection, and fusion of classifiers, stream learning, representation learning, and deep learning;

-Big Data Analytics
+Big Data Analytics and Data Science

 This line of research encompasses theoretical and practical advances in different data analysis branches given different Big Data scenarios and tools.
 These scenarios are characterized by massive amounts of potentially unstructured data which are made available over time and under high speed, which culminate in the need of specific algorithms and techniques for social, market, and industry advances.